Lake Manchar

-Lake Manchar (منڇر ڍنڍ, منچھر جھیل), also spelled Manchhar, is the largest natural freshwater lake in Pakistan, and is one of South Asia's largest.
-It is located west of the Indus River, in Jamshoro District and Dadu District, Sindh - 18 km away from Sehwan Sharif.
+Lake Manchar (منڇر ڍنڍ, منچھر جھیل), also spelled Manchhar, is the largest natural freshwater lake in Pakistan, and one of the largest in South Asia.
+It is located west of the Indus River, in Jamshoro and Dadu districts of Sindh, 18 km away from Sehwan.
 Lake Manchar collects water from numerous small streams in the Kirthar Mountains, and then empties into the Indus River.
-The lake's surface area fluctuates with the seasons, from as little as 36 km², to as much as 500 km² during monsoon rains.
+The lake's surface area fluctuates with the seasons, from as little as 36 km2, to as much as 500 km2 during monsoon rains.

 History

-The lake's banks and vicinity are home to ancient archaeological sites Ghazi Shah, Wahi Pandhi Ali Murad Mound.
-The sites of Lal Chatto, Mashak Lohri and Lakhiyo situated along the edge of Lake Manchar are the most ancient sites, which date from the Harappan culture.
+The lake's banks and vicinity are home to ancient archaeological sites Ghazi Shah, Wahi Pandhi and Ali Murad Mound.
+The sites of Lal Chatto, Mashak Lohri and Lakhiyo situated along the bank of Lake Manchar are the most ancient sites, which date from the Harappan culture.

 The lake was formed when a branch of the Indus River flowed from Kashmore.
 In 1921, it was connected to Hamal Lake via the Main Nara Valley Drain.
 In 1958, the lake completely evaporated due to drought.
 Between 10 August and 23 August 2009, 700 cuft/s of water was introduced in the lake via Indus River.
-In the 2010 Pakistan floods, the lake overflowed due to a high inflow of water.
+In the 2010 Pakistan floods, the lake overflowed due to the high inflow of water.